ralliv/banktastic-banco-services/README.md

   - User: a
   - Pass: a
 - Feel free to create new banks, new users, bank branches, whatever you want to do

+More information:

+- In this repository, you will find the code of the Backend side.
+- The code of the Front side of this app is in: https://github.com/ralliv/banktastic-banco
+- The code of the API/REST side of this app is in: https://github.com/ralliv/banktastic-banco-api

  Regards! :)